Yinhao-c/Qyavix/README.md

 ## ⚠️ Disclaimer

-Qyavix is an independent project and is NOT affiliated with or endorsed by the official Svelte framework.
+Qyavix is an independent project and NOT affiliated with any other framework or brand.
-The name "Svelte" is used to convey that this framework is slim, lightweight, and elegant.